 Ultimately, it’s up to you to weigh the good with the bad and decide whether anticipation inventory is the right move for your ecommerce brand.

 Optimize Your Safety Stock and Anticipation Inventory with Skubana

 As a business, you need to turn a profit — so buying extra supply may seem counterintuitive.
 But upsetting customers by constantly running out of stock will ultimately do more harm to your finances and your reputation.
 Here’s where Skubana comes in.

 Get Instant Inventory Oversight

-To know what the optimal safety stock is, your business needs a bird’s eye view of all your inventory.
+To know what your optimal safety stock is, your business needs a bird’s eye view of all your inventory.
 The more channels you have, the more challenging this task.
-Skubana Unify solves this by offering a multichannel overview of all inventory items and their sales performance.
-Once you have this data, you can make inventory decisions that impact your bottom line.
+Skubana solves this by offering a multichannel overview of all inventory items and their sales performance.
+Once you have this data, you can make inventory decisions that positively impact your bottom line.